evnchn/LEGL1000-SB/README.md

 # LEGL1000 StarBurst
 First in series "Project StarBurst".
-Question database for LEGL1000.
+Question database and Autofill script for LEGL1000.
+This project should extend your life by around half an hour or more.
+We love evn God!

 ![StarBurst](https://media.tenor.com/U_Qt6y6AFAYAAAAC/stream-syrex.gif)